 Funded by / Ownership

 Ecowatch is owned by Ecowatch Holdings LLC, which consists of majority owners Thomas O’Sullivan, Theodore Janulis, and Kerry Waterson.
-The website generates revenue through advertising.
+The website generates revenue through advertising and donations.

 Analysis / Bias

-In review, Ecowatch’s primary focus in on climate change and they support the consensus of science regarding this issue.
-Stories often come from other sources such as the left leaning Common Dreams such as this: Harris and AOC Introduce Climate Equity Act to Protect Frontline Communities.
+In review, Ecowatch’s primary focus is on climate change and they support the consensus of science regarding this issue.
+Stories often come from other sources such as the left-leaning Common Dreams such as this: Harris and AOC Introduce Climate Equity Act to Protect Frontline Communities.
 This story is properly sourced.
-For the most part, Ecowatch reports with a left leaning pro-environmental bias, however when it comes to some policy subjects they do not support the consensus of science.
-For example, they frequently report negatively on GMO’s and publish misleading information regarding vaccinations.
-In general, Ecowatch mostly publishes responsible information, however they stray from science when it comes to GMO’s and Vaccines.
+For the most part, Ecowatch reports with a left-leaning pro-environmental bias.
+In the past Ecowatch published stories that did not align with the consensus of science regarding GMO safety and vaccinations.
+In 2018, leadership was changed and Ecowatch moved to a more pro-science approach.
+Several articles were removed and since 2018 we cannot find evidence of them advancing pseudoscience.